Specially-funded English Courses

 The courses are designed based on faculties’ requests for academic English support to meet the language needs of the undergraduate and taught postgraduate students.
 The courses aim to improve learners’ skills in academic English literacy, dissertation writing, use of specialized terminology, and professional presentations.

-Courses are currently offered to students in these departments: Business, Dentistry, Education, Engineering, Medicine and Social Sciences.
-The following discipline-specific academic English courses with tailor-made instruction and support were offered in the current academic year:
+Courses with tailor-made instructions are currently offered to students in these faculties: Business, Dentistry, Education, Engineering, Medicine and Social Sciences.

 School of Business: